mrparkers/terraform-provider-keycloak/docs/resources/saml_user_attribute_protocol_mapper.md

 - `client_id` - (Optional) The client this protocol mapper should be attached to.
 Conflicts with `client_scope_id`.
 One of `client_id` or `client_scope_id` must be specified.
 - `client_scope_id` - (Optional) The client scope this protocol mapper should be attached to.
 Conflicts with `client_id`.
 One of `client_id` or `client_scope_id` must be specified.
 - `friendly_name` - (Optional) An optional human-friendly name for this attribute.
+- `aggregate_attributes`- (Optional) Indicates whether this attribute is a single value or an array of values.
+Defaults to `false`.

 ## Import